Prostate Cancer Risk Factors

-There is no way to predict whether or not you will develop prostate cancer.
+There is no way to predict whether or not you will develop prostate cancer or any other types of cancer.
 However, knowing your risk factors can help you and your healthcare team make the best decision regarding when to begin prostate cancer screening.

 A risk factor is anything that increases your chance of developing cancer.
 This does not guarantee that you will develop cancer.
 In fact, you might have several risk factors and never develop cancer.
 Still, it’s important to know if you have risk factors so you can begin screening to detect cancer at its earliest stage when it can be more effectively treated.

 Some risk factors are completely out of your control.
 With that said, knowing that the following factors put you at greater risk means that you can be proactive and get screened regularly.

 Prostate cancer sometimes “runs” in a family.
 Called familial prostate cancer, it is responsible for about 20% of diagnoses.
 About 15% of familial prostate cancer may happen because of a shared environment or lifestyle.
 For example, men who grow up together in a family with a high-fat diet, large amounts of red meat and dairy, and low vegetable/fruit consumption would have a shared, increased risk for prostate cancer.
 Another example is male relatives who grow up in an extreme northern location and suffer low Vitamin D levels, which could put them at an increased risk for prostate cancer.